isubarnaL/InEnglish/README.md

-# English Please!
-(Google + Microsoft)
+# InEnglish (Google + Microsoft)

-English Please! is a lightweight Chrome Extension that forces all Google, Bing, and Microsoft services to use English - no matter where you are in the world.
+InEnglish is a lightweight Chrome Extension that forces all Google, Bing, and Microsoft services to use English - no matter where you are in the world.

 ## Features